MoaazK/social-media-opinions-analysis-with-llms/README.md

-# social-media-opinions-analysis-with-llms
+# Social Media Opinions Analysis with LLMs

-This project provides tools for analyzing social media opinions using Large Language Models (LLMs).
+This project analyzes social media opinions using Large Language Models (LLMs) by grouping, classifying, and summarizing them.

 ## Getting Started